 Bedwetting usually goes away on its own.
 But until it does, it can be embarrassing and uncomfortable for your child.
 So it's important to provide support and positive reinforcement during this process.

 Reassure your child that bedwetting is a normal part of growing up and that it's not going to last forever.
 It may comfort your child to hear about other family members who also struggled with it when they were young.

 Remind your child to go to the bathroom one final time before bedtime.
 Try to have your child drink more fluids during the daytime hours and less at night.
 Avoid caffeine-containing drinks.
-Some parents try waking their kids in the middle of the night to use the bathroom.
-Many also find that using a motivational system, such as stickers for dry nights with a small reward (such as a book) after a certain number of stickers, can work well.
+Many parents find that using a motivational system, such as stickers for dry nights with a small reward (such as a book) after a certain number of stickers, can work well.
 Bedwetting alarms also can be helpful.

-When your child wakes with wet sheets, don't yell or spank him or her.
+When your child wakes with wet sheets, don't yell or punish him or her.
 Have your child help you change the sheets.
 Explain that this isn't punishment, but it is a part of the process.
 It may even help your child feel better knowing that he or she helped out.
 Offer praise when your child has a dry night.

 When to Call the Doctor

 Bedwetting that begins suddenly or is accompanied by other symptoms can be a sign of another medical condition, so talk with your doctor.